przemekpastuszka/simple-dash/README.md

 To see more advanced examples go to [examples](examples) section of the repo.

 ## FAQ
+### Is there a usage for `data_provider` with no inputs?
+Use `data_provider` with no inputs when you've got a static, but time-consuming-to-calculate data. `data_provider` will ensure laziness - i.e. that the function is called only if the component using it is being displayed to the user.

 ### What is the performance of Simple Dash vs plain dash?
 Performance hasn't been priority so far, so it's reasonable to expect Simple Dash to be slower.
 That being said - there's a room for improvement (for example - caching `data_provider`'s output) and we expect to tackle this issue in later releases.